Introduction: Backyard Garden Shed Built With Salvaged Materials

 Step 7: Install Siding & Trim

 I love the rustic look of board and batten siding and I was able to find an Amish sawmill here in Wisconsin to supply me with 12” rough sawn white pine boards and battens for the exterior siding.
 Note that horizontal 2x4’s were nailed to the walls.
 These provided nailing for the vertical siding boards.
 If horizontal siding had been used, this step would not be necessary.
 Also note there is plywood on the interior walls of the shed.
-I was given a huge pile of odd sized scrap plywood sheets and decided to sheath the interior walls to more easily hang gardening tools.
+I was given a huge pile of odd sized scrap plywood sheets and decided to sheath the interior walls for a cleaner finish and to more easily hang gardening tools.

 While I chose board and batten, a myriad of siding and trim choices exist.
 What to use all depends on the look you want.
 I spent a little extra time to bump out the upper section of siding under the gabled ends and add a sculpted line, an idea I got from some old houses I had seen while visiting Norway.
 I used extra pieces of the rough sawn boards to trim the doors and windows.